-- The presence of a leader
+- 1 The presence of a leader

-- The presence of an Infirmary
+- 2 Low tax rates

-- Plenty of food
+- 3 The presence of an Infirmary

-- · Actions that benefit the well being of the people
+- 4 Actions that benefit the well being of the people

 Civil unrest is important at the monthly adjustment, and has an effect on production.
 It is very important to keep this level as low as possible.
 Royal Proclamations are a very good tool for this.